-Writing to parents informing them that their child is not wearing the correct uniform or not bringing in their PE / swimming kits.
+Inform parents that their child is not wearing the correct uniform or not bringing in their PE/swimming kits.

 Role of the Senior Leadership Team

-To ensure that pupils comply with the uniform policy agreed by the governing body.
+To ensure that pupils comply with the uniform policy agreed upon by the governing body.

-Has a duty to enforce the school uniform throughout the school community, as part of the duty within maintenance of day to day discipline in the school.
+Has a duty to enforce the school uniform throughout the school community as part of the duty within the maintenance of day-to-day discipline in the school.